Counties 1 Western West

-Counties 1 Western West (known as Counties 1 Tribute Western West for sponsorship reasons) is an English rugby union league.
+Counties 1 Western West (known as Counties 1 Tribute Ale Western West for sponsorship reasons) is an English rugby union league.
 Originally a single division called Western Counties, in 1996 the division split into two regional leagues called Western Counties North and Western Counties West.
 Western Counties West was renamed Counties 1 Western West prior to the 2022–23 season and is currently a seventh tier league for clubs based in the south-west of England; mainly Cornwall, Devon and Somerset.
 The champions are promoted to Regional 2 South West.
 The number of teams relegated depends on feedback following promotion and relegation in the leagues above, but can be one, two or three, to either Counties 2 Cornwall, Counties 2 Devon or Counties 2 Somerset, depending on location.

-Pirate Amateurs are the current champions.
+'Wiveliscombe are the 2025–26 champions.

 Format

 The champions are promoted to Regional 2 South West (formerly South West 1 West), while the last two teams, depending on their location, are relegated to Counties 2 Cornwall, Counties 2 Devon or Counties 2 Somerset.
 In previous seasons teams were relegated to the Cornwall/Devon league.
 The season runs from September to April and comprises twenty-two rounds of matches, with each club playing each of its rivals, home and away.
 The results of the matches contribute points to the league as follows: